I-question-this/redbot-digicord-cog/CONTRIBUTING.md

 # Pull Requests
 + Branches should merged into development via Pull-Requests.
-+ Pull-Requests should always have at least one reviewer who will approve the work done
++ Pull-Requests should always have at least one reviewer
+  + The reviewer(s) should be the ones to close discussions
+  + All reviewers must approve the work before a pull request is completed.

 # Documentation/Formatting
 ## Functions